Right Management India Privacy Notice for RightAssess

 We may disclose the personal data collected, as described in this privacy notice, or in separate notices provided in connection with the services you are receiving or eligible for.

 We may disclose a portion of personal data to vendors who perform services on our behalf, based on our instructions, to make our Sites and services available to you.
-Those vendors can include IT service and cloud providers, assessment providers, and applicant tracking systems providers.
+Those vendors can include IT service and cloud providers and assessment providers.
 We strive to ensure this data is minimized to what is necessary to perform the specific services instructed.
 We do not authorize vendors, that process data on our behalf, to use or disclose the information except as necessary to perform services or comply with legal requirements.
 Personal data will not be sold, rented, distributed or made available to vendors for their own commercial purposes, including for their direct marketing purposes.

-We also may disclose your personal data (i) with our subsidiaries and affiliates; (ii) if you are a job candidate, with clients who may have job opportunities available or interest in placing our job candidates; and (iii) with others with whom we work, such as consultants to provide the relevant career services or staffing suppliers who work with us to fill vacancies and place people into work (iv) if you are a recipient of talent management services, we may disclose the status or progress of your program to the sponsoring client, along with any applicable assessment outcomes.
+We also may disclose your personal data (i) with our subsidiaries and affiliates; and (ii) if you are a recipient of talent management services, we may disclose the status or progress of your program to the sponsoring client, along with any applicable assessment outcomes.

 In addition, we may disclose personal data about you (i) if we are required to do so by law or legal process; (ii) to law enforcement authorities or other government officials based on a lawful disclosure request; and (iii) when we believe disclosure is necessary or appropriate to prevent physical harm or financial loss, or in connection with an investigation of suspected or actual fraudulent or illegal activity.
 We also reserve the right to transfer personal data we have about you in the event we sell or transfer all or a portion of our business or assets (including in the event of a reorganization, dissolution or liquidation).